gearglow/ReptiliaWithATwist/The List.md

 Harry put her face back in her hands and growl-screamed again.

 Eleanor flipped through the folder.
 "Lessee here.
 Ooh, tough break, kid," she winced.
 "Destiny's kind of cruel sometimes.
-Don't tell her I said that, though; still trying to get her to hook up with me.
-She can *rock* that LBD, y'know what I'm sayin'?"
+Don't tell her I said that, though; still trying to get her to hook up with me and Chidi.
+Giant tease, She can *rock* that LBD, y'know what I'm sayin'?"
 She winked in exaggerated fashion.

 Harry snorted into her hands and looked up with a surprised giggle.